 – Anise: The top of the bulb must be cut off.
-Each leaf must be separated and both sides of the leaf washed under running water.
+Each leaf must be separated and both sides of the leaf must be washed while brushing with a brush under running water.
 At that point one should make a visual inspection.

 – Artichoke Bottoms